-Table 10-3: Estimated RDII Reductions from Sewer Rehabilitation
+Table 2-3: Estimated RDII Reductions from Sewer Rehabilitation

-Another national perspective is provided in a 2013 WEFTEC publication10-23 that summarizes an extensive literature review and evaluation of I/I reduction project effectiveness, as performed by a regional utility with support from its seven satellite collection system agencies.
+RDII Reductions Level of Sewer Rehabilitation Volume Peak Flow Point Rehabilitation of municipal collection sewers (cumulative) 15 - 30% 0 - 10% Point Rehabilitation of municipal collection sewers and private lateral (building) sewers (cumulative) 25 - 50% 0 - 20% Comprehensive rehabilitation of municipal collection sewers 30 - 60% 10 - 35% Comprehensive rehabilitation of municipal collection sewers and point repair of private lateral sewers 35 - 70% 15 - 40% System-wide comprehensive rehabilitation of municipal collection systems and of building laterals > 70 > 50 extensive literature review and evaluation of I/I reduction project effectiveness, as performed by a regional utility with support from its seven satellite collection system agencies.
 The literature search identified 270 I/I reduction studies and selected 46 of these studies that were well-documented and used robust methods.
-The study summarized I/I reduction performance within each of seven sewer rehabilitation categories, and the performance was found to vary widely as shown in Table 10-4.
+The study summarized I/I reduction performance within each of seven sewer rehabilitation categories, and the performance was found to vary widely as shown in Table 2-4.
 The results illustrate the wide range of rehabilitation methods that may be employed and the significant uncertainty associated with predicting I/I reduction effectiveness.